sidrahh12/Patents-DApp/README.md

-# Solidity dApp for Patent Registration
+# Solidity dApp for Patent Registration  (Check Master branch)

 **Description:**
 This Solidity dApp allows users to register patents and pay the associated fees.
 It's implemented on the Ethereum blockchain.